 In spite of the recent turmoil, I’ve tried to find joy, always looking for the silver lining.
 Here at HOME, we’ve seen quite a few silver linings as we contemplated how to proceed with this summer issue.
 We talked with our advertising partners from across the spectrum and the overwhelming response, no matter their current situation, was to publish the summer issue as usual, on schedule.
 Our direct mail distribution program allows us to deliver and capture the attention of more of our readers who are home now.
 This has resulted in more inquiries and appointments for the local businesses on our pages.
 All positive feedback!
 Joy.

-When faced with the challenge of changing the way we all have to do business, fast and furiously so many local businesses stepped up, from implementing new e-commerce websites to offering delivery and curbside pickup.
+When faced with the challenge of changing the way we all have to do business, fast and furiously so many local businesses stepped up, from taking an eCom babes course to learn how to start new e-commerce websites to offering delivery and curbside pickup.
 I’ve already seen new trends blooming.
 So many creative minds!
 Joy.

 I’ve experienced so many positive interactions with local companies over the past few months.
 In one instance, when I was in the middle of moving, I couldn’t find my dinner plates but wanted to use them because my children were coming for Mother’s Day.
 I knew Farm Basket carried my pattern and although they weren’t open, all it took was a note; they had five in stock that I could purchase, not six, so a Farm Basket employee loaned me one of hers for the weekend.
 That’s community!
 Joy.